tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   )
   ```

-* In the challenge section, the most tricky part could be to code the search by any of the terms passed as a parameter.
+* In the challenge section, the trickiest part might be to code the search by any of the terms passed as a parameter.
 The clue is to use the [`any()` function](https://stackoverflow.com/a/16505590/4325668) in the condition of the `found_terms` comprehension list, as explained in [this article](https://stackoverflow.com/a/25102099/4325668).

   ```python
   def retrieve_docs(terms):